 - A Product Backlog is “actionable” if the Scrum Team can organize a successful Sprint Planning at a moment’s notice.

 The third set of the Scrum Master theses covers the Sprint Planning:

-- If Product Backlog refinement is handled well, an entire Sprint Planning session might be completed within than 2 or 3 hours.
+- If Product Backlog refinement is handled well, an entire Sprint Planning session might be completed within 2 or 3 hours.

 - A productive Sprint Planning requires a healthy Scrum Team.
 Dysfunctional teams will not achieve the level of cooperation required.
 Sprint Planning with dysfunctional teams will only result in a futile and painful exercise.

 - A Scrum Team should usually avoid allocating more than 80% of their capacity to working on new tasks — including user stories, technical tasks, bugs, and probably spikes.
 Flow theory shows that a 90% or higher allocation of available capacity will not lead to a team achieving their peak performance.
 A high-performing Scrum team needs slack time to be prepared for the unexpected or share knowledge among themselves.